Gheorghe Gajion

 Gheorghe Gajion (born 13 November 1992) affectionately known by fans as The Beast From The East is a Moldovan rugby union player who plays for the Ospreys and Bridgend Ravens as a prop.
-He is also a Moldovan international.
+He is also a Moldovan international and is known for throwing stones.

 Gajion joined the Ospreys in 2018 having previously played for Rugby Rovigo in Italy and Trelissac in France.

 Gajoin returns to France to play for Pro D2 Aurillac for the 2020–21 season.